Tyson Stenglein: West Coast Eagles career

 Stenglein moved to West Coast leaving behind his strong fan base in Adelaide.
 At West Coast, Stenglein had an immediate impact, providing some hardness to a class midfield brigade, and almost immediately became a fixture in the team.
-Stenglein was part of the Eagles' 2005 losing Grand Final team in his first season, a season in which he missed only three games.
+In his first season, Stenglein was part of the Eagles' 2005 losing Grand Final team, a season in which he missed only three games.

 During the turmoil of the West Coast Eagles 2006 pre-season, rumour suggested Stenglein was considered one of the possible choices to replace the disgraced Ben Cousins as club captain, but his lack of time at the club would have counted against him, and it was given to the obvious choice, champion Eagle Chris Judd.
 During the 2006 season, Stenglein played every match, eventually becoming an AFL Premiership player when selected in the West Coast Eagles Grand Final winning side.

 After playing 11 games in 2009, the Eagles star announced his retirement on 11 September 2009 at the West Coast club champions awards night despite having a year left on his contract.